openziti/ziti-sdk-swift/README.md

 ## Via `CZiti.framework`

-* Obtain `CZiti.framework` following the build steps below or by downloading from [Artifactory](https://netfoundry.jfrog.io/artifactory/ziti-sdk-swift/)
+* Obtain `CZiti.framework` following the build steps below or by downloading from [GitHub Releases](https://github.com/openziti/ziti-sdk-swift/releases)
 * Drag the appropriate `CZiti.framework` into your project, selecting "Copy items if needed", "Create groups", and your target checked under "Add to targets:".
 * Ensure the framework is shown under **General - Frameworks, Libraries, and Embedded Content**.
 If not present, click the "+" button to add it manually.
 The "Embedded" entry should be set to "Do Not Embed".
 * Ensure the framework is shown under **Build Phases - Link Binary with Libraries**.
 The "Status" entry should be set to "Required"